SINoALFON/hybrid-identity-lab/BUILD-LOG.md

 the installer requires either a purpose-created service account or one with delegated permissions.
 This is a security improvement over older releases where domain admin was commonly used.

+**`$_` rebinds inside catch blocks.**
+The provisioning script's error handler referenced `$_.SamAccountName`, but within a catch block `$_` is the error record rather than the pipeline object, so failures logged as "FAILED :" with no username.
+Fixed by assigning the pipeline object to a named variable at the top of the loop.